fdesign1/matiCV-modern3/content/authors/admin/_index.md

       - Research, Effective communication skills, proactive, time management.

 ---
 I am an Experienced Technical Support Engineer with expertise in IT, data analysis, and troubleshooting.
-Skilled in API management, AI integration, website development and process optimization.
+Skilled in API management and process optimization.
 Adept at problem-solving, enhancing technical services and streamlining operations.
 Spanish-English speaking, passionate about AI tools and website building.

 🚀 Check out my [Portfolio](https://tu-link-aqui.com)